-- OSHA has developed a sample infection control plan. - ☑ Designate a single point-person at each school to establish, implement, support and enforce all RSSL health and safety protocols, including face coverings and physical distancing requirements, consistent with the Ready Schools, Safe Learners guidance and other guidance from OHA.
-This role should be known to all staff in the building with consistent ways for licensed and classified staff to access and voice concerns or needs. - ☑ Include names of the LPHA staff, school nurses, and other medical experts who provided support and resources to the district/school policies and plans.
-Review relevant local, state, and national evidence to inform plan. - ☑ Process and procedures established to train all staff in sections 1 3 of the Ready Schools, Safe Learners guidance.
-Consider conducting the training virtually, or, if in-person, ensure physical distancing is maintained to the maximum extent possible. - Protocol to notify the local public health authority (LPHA Directory by County) of any confirmed COVID-19 cases among students or staff. - ☑ Plans for systematic disinfection of classrooms, common areas, offices, table surfaces, bathrooms and activity areas. - □ Protocol to cooperate with the LPHA recommendations. - □ Provide all logs and information to the LPHA in a timely manner. - ☑ Protocol for screening students and staff for symptoms (see section 1f of the Ready Schools, Safe Learners guidance). - Protocol to isolate any ill or exposed persons from physical contact with others. - Protocol for communicating potential COVID-19 cases to the school community and other stakeholders (see section 1e of the Ready Schools, Safe Learners guidance). - - If a student(s) is part of a stable cohort (a group of students that are consistently in contact with each other or in multiple cohort groups) that conform to the requirements of cohorting (see section 1d of the Ready Schools, Safe Learners guidance), the daily log may be maintained for the cohort. - If a student(s) is not part of a stable cohort, then an individual student log must be maintained. - □ Required components of individual daily student/cohort logs include: - Child's name - Drop off/pick up time - Parent/guardian name and emergency contact information - All staff (including itinerant staff, district staff, substitutes, and guest teachers) names and phone numbers who interact with a stable cohort or individual student - Protocol to record/keep daily logs to be used for contact tracing for a minimum of four weeks to assist the LPHA as needed. - See supplemental guidance on LPHA/school partnering on contact tracing.
+- Conduct a risk assessment as required by OSHA administrative rule OAR 437-001-0744(3)(g). - OSHA has developed a risk assessment template. - Implement measures to limit the spread of COVID-19 within the school setting, including when the school setting is outside a building. - ✓ Update written Communicable Disease Management Plan to specifically address the prevention of the spread of COVID-19.
+Examples are located in the Oregon School Nurses Association (OSNA) COVID-19 Toolkit. - Review OSHA requirements for infection control plan to ensure that all required elements are covered by your communicable disease management plan, including making the plan available to employees at their workplace.
+Requirements are listed in OSHA administrative rule OAR 437-001-0744(3)(h). - OSHA has developed a sample infection control plan. - Designate a single point-person at each school to establish, implement, support and enforce all RSSL health and safety protocols, including face coverings and physical distancing requirements, consistent with the Ready Schools, Safe Learners guidance and other guidance from OHA.
+This role should be known to all staff in the building with consistent ways for licensed and classified staff to access and voice concerns or needs. - Create a simple process that allows for named and anonymous sharing of concerns that can be reviewed on a daily and weekly basis by the designated RSSL building point-person.
+Example: Anonymous survey form or suggestion box where at least weekly submissions and resolutions are shared in some format. - ☑ Include names of the LPHA staff, school nurses, and other medical experts who provided support and resources to the district/school policies and plans.
+Review relevant local, state, and national evidence to inform plan. - Process and procedures established to train all staff in sections 1 -3 of the Ready Schools, Safe Learners guidance.
+Consider conducting the training virtually, or, if in-person, ensure physical distancing is maintained to the maximum extent possible. - Protocol to notify the local public health authority (LPHA Directory by County) of any confirmed COVID-19 cases among students or staff. - Plans for systematic disinfection of classrooms, common areas, offices, table surfaces, bathrooms and activity areas. - Process to report to the LPHA any cluster of any illness among staff or students. - ☑ Protocol to cooperate with the LPHA recommendations. - ☑ Provide all logs and information to the LPHA in a timely manner. - Protocol for screening students and staff for symptoms (see section 1f of the Ready Schools, Safe Learners guidance). - Protocol to isolate any ill or exposed persons from physical contact with others.